ayeshaa63/capstone-project/README.md

-Mind-reader game
+Welcome to the mind reader game!

-User thinks of a number between 1 and 20 and answers a series of questions about their number until eventually their number is guessed correctly.
+Think of a number between 1 and 20 and answers a series of questions about it.

+This game will be able to work out what your chosen number is.